Delhi Capitals: 2020 IPL

 Delhi Capitals released Hanuma Vihari, Jalaj Saxena, Manjot Kalra, Ankush Bains, Nathu Singh, Bandaru Ayappa, Chris Morris, Colin Ingram, and Colin Munro from their 2019 roster.
-They have added Jason Roy, Chris Woakes, Alex Carey, Shimron Hetmyer, Mohit Sharma, Tushar Deshpande, Marcus Stoinis, and Lalit Yadav for their 2020 roster during the IPL Auction.
+They added Jason Roy, Chris Woakes, Alex Carey, Shimron Hetmyer, Mohit Sharma, Tushar Deshpande, Marcus Stoinis, and Lalit Yadav for their 2020 roster during the IPL Auction.
 Chris Woakes, however pulled out of the tournament and was replaced by South African fast bowler Anrich Nortje.
 Jason Roy, became the second player (and second English Player) from Capitals to pull out of the tournament due to injury concerns and personal reasons, he was replaced by Australian bowling all-rounder Daniel Sams.

 The team started well in the tournament, winning 7 out of the first 9 games.
 However, a string of four losses in a row put them in a position where losing their last match could result in failure to make it to the playoffs.
 They however, were able to defeat Royal Challengers Bangalore in the last match and thus, finished as the second ranked team in league stage.
 Also, a win over Sunrisers Hyderabad in Qualifier 2 helped them reach the finals for the first time in the history of the IPL.
 In the finals, they were defeated by Mumbai Indians—the only team that Delhi could not defeat in the tournament despite playing them 4 times.

 Also, this was the most successful season for Delhi Capitals in the IPL history.
 In this season, all games were played in the UAE.